isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Now the callee has to cast the data pointer (back) to a correct type to use it.
 That is error-prone and often verbose.
 Avoid `void*`, especially in interfaces.
 Consider using a `variant` or a pointer to base instead.
-(Future note: Consider a pointer to concept.)

 **Alternative**: Often, a template parameter can eliminate the `void*` turning it into a `T*` or `T&`.
+For generic code these `T`s can be general or concept constrained template parameters.

 ##### Example, bad